Achilles Tendonitis (Tendinopathy)

 - a gradual return to running program

 Despite appropriate physiotherapy management, some patients with this condition do not improve.
 When this occurs the treating physiotherapist or doctor will advise on the best course of management.
-This may include pharmaceutical intervention, corticosteroid injection, autologous blood injection or referral to appropriate medical authorities who will advise on any interventions that may be appropriate to improve the condition.
+This may include pharmaceutical intervention, corticosteroid injection, autologous blood injection, sclerosing injection or referral to appropriate medical authorities who will advise on any interventions that may be appropriate to improve the condition.
 A review with a podiatrist for possible orthotics may also be indicated.